 East Portland Community Center & Pool, 740 SE 106th Ave., 503.823.3450

 The Green Microgym

-Self-proclaimed to be the "world's first electricity generating gyms," The Green Microgyms really are green.
-With three locations (Sellwood and Alberta are open 24 hours, 365 days a year), each gym offers "members a completely green gym" experience by capturing the energy from a workout and repurposing it to power the building.
+Self-proclaimed to be the "world's first electricity generating gym," The Green Microgym really is green and offers "members a completely green gym" experience by capturing the energy from a workout and repurposing it to power the building.
 Or as the gym's website states: "The energy bar one member just ate powers the ceiling fan for the next three hours."
-But, what about putting in some sweat equity in at home?
+But, what about putting in some sweat equity at home?
 With gym founder Adam Boesel’s UpCycle Eco-Charger, you can turn your stationary bike into a means to generate electricity.
 Power your home via pedaling thanks to The Green Microgym, which is continually striving to reduce the impact of your footprint, on more than one level.
-One day free trial (except Belmont where tours are available by appointment).
+Tours are available by appointment.

 West Coast Fitness